BiBiServ/jobproxy/README.md

 # JobProxy

-JobProxy is (should be) a proxy between a application that needs access to compute resources like starting a docker container or just starting a simple shell script and the various existing resource providing frameworks.
+JobProxy is (should be) a proxy between an application that needs access to compute resources like starting a docker container or just starting a simple shell script and the various existing resource providing frameworks.

 ## Motivation